Emily Olivon

 December of 2018.
 She received her Bachelor's degree at Penn State

 with a major in Psychology.
-After undergrad, Christina worked as a
+After her undergrad program, Christina

-Research Assistant for Johns Hopkins University, where she worked
+worked as a Research Assistant for Johns Hopkins University, where

-with students in Baltimore City School Districts who were enrolled
+she worked with students in Baltimore City School Districts who

-in the PATHS to PAX Plus!
+were enrolled in the PATHS to PAX Plus!
 Program.
-Her research interests include
+Her research

 Ashley Clark